dfelinto/blender-manual/manual/preferences/file.rst

 Save & Load
 ===========

-:guilabel:`Relative Paths`
+Relative Paths
    By default, external files use a relative path.
 This works only when a Blender file is saved.
-:guilabel:`Compress File`
+Compress File
    Compress ``.blend`` file when saving.
-:guilabel:`Load UI`
+Load UI
    Default setting is to load the Window layout (the :doc:`Screens </interface/screens>`) of the saved file.
 This can be changed individually when loading a file from the :guilabel:`Open Blender File` panel of the :guilabel:`File Browser` window.